 Yes all XC lenses have a plastic mount but all the nikkor lenses I had too, as long as you don’t drop your camera on the floor (don’t give it to your children) so the plastic bayonet won’t break, there is no difference in the picture quality between a plastic and metal mount.

 You won’t get an aperture ring on this cheap lens, but you will control it directly on the camera.

 At 16mm you will get a max aperture of f3.5, while at 50mm you will be limited to f5.6.
 Not a bright lens but you get the OIS II aka Optical Image Stabilization that can be handful for low light situations as long as you don’t shoot people.

 On a good note physically, the lens is light, certainly lighter than the XF 18-55 that comes also as a kit lens with the X-T10,X-T20 and X-T1.

 This basic kit zoom lens from Fujifilm is certainly better than any other kit lenses I had before with a DSLR camera, sharpness and details are superior.

 Now you can’t expect a sharpness as good as the one on most Fuji XF prime lenses or the XF 16-55 which is 3x the price, but it can compete with the XF 18-55 and even the XF 18mm f2 given the lenstip charts, and it’s already pretty high for a beginner or an amateur on budget photographer.

-In this photo for instance the mountain is pretty sharp.
+In this photo the mountain is pretty sharp at 16mm.